phil-opp/talk-konstanz-may-2018/content/index.md

 }
 ```

-⇒ Function can't be used in an `unsafe` way
+Function can't be used in an `unsafe` way ⇒ it can be safe

 ---
 # Encapsulating Unsafety